bucketco/bucket-javascript-sdk/packages/cli/README.md

 Options:

-- `--format`: Format to add rules in (currently supports "cursor" for Cursor IDE integration)
+- `--format`: Format to add rules in (currently supports "cursor" for Cursor IDE integration).

 This command will add a `bucket.mdc` file to your project's `.cursor/rules/` directory, which provides AI tools with context about how to setup and use Bucket feature flags.